 In this paper we study a related model, introduced in Ref.~\cite{Fremling_2022,fremling_bipartite_2021}, which emerges as a Majorana variant of the SYK model.
 It is called the bipartite SYK (or b-SYK) model and, as explained in Sec.~\ref{sec_model}, can be seen as a restricted version of the standard SYK model.
 Incidentally, Majorana or complex fermion versions of similar models also appear as a natural way to incorporate internal symmetries in SYK models~\cite{lantagne2020diagnosing,Kim2019,sahoo_traversable_2020}, or to couple two or more SYK models~\cite{chowdhury_translationally_2018}.
 We are interested in times shorter than the Ehrenfest time $t_E$, and mostly focus on the chaotic behavior.
+Furthermore, we are interested in studying the growth of the four-point function not just in the full conformal limit at strong coupling, but also at intermediate and weak couplings, as these might be relevant for experimentally achievable values of coupling and temperature, as the b-SYK model has been shown to be realizable in a laboratory by straining a real material in Ref.\cite{fremling_bipartite_2021}.

+We show that the Lyapunov exponent is maximal in the conformal limit, just as for the SYK model~\cite{stanford_many-body_2016,maldacena_bound_2016,maldacena_comments_2016}.
+The behavior of the chaos exponent for a general number of majorana fermions in the $A$ and $B$ subsets of the b-SYK at finite coupling is unanswered in the existing literature and is the subject of the present study.
 We use numerical methods to solve the Schwinger-Dyson and Bethe-Salpeter equations that are needed to extract the Green functions and Lyapunov exponents, respectively.
-We find that the b-SYK model possesses an adjustable parameter that allows to tune its Lyapunov exponent, with a maximal value that is identical to that of the conventional SYK model~\cite{stanford_many-body_2016,maldacena_bound_2016,maldacena_comments_2016}.
+We find that the b-SYK model ratio of $A$ and $B$ majoranas does not influence the Lyapunov exponent for all values of coupling.

 The present paper is organized as follows: In Sec.~\ref{sec_model}, we introduce the b-SYK model and comment on how it is related to more common variants of SYK models.
 In Sec.~\ref{sec_greens} we discuss the two-point functions in and away from the conformal limit.
 In Sec.~\ref{sec_four_point}, we compute the four-point function and introduce the equations that allow us to extract the Lyapunov exponents.
-In Sec.~\ref{sec_Results}, we analyze the Lyapunov exponents obtained from the numerics and show how they depend critically on the population balance between $A$ and $B$ Majorana fermions.
+In Sec.~\ref{sec_Results}, we numerically find the Lyapunov exponents and show how they depend on the population balance between $A$ and $B$ Majorana fermions.